bruvellu/cephalic-furrow/3-text/furrow.md

 We discarded embryos with major cleavage or epithelial defects, and embryos in improper orientation.
 All recordings were performed at 25°C.

-### Lightsheet capillary setup for cauterization experiments
+### Laser cauterization experiments

 MuVi: Embryos were mounted in glass capillaries embedded in agarose LMP 2% after dechorionation.

 For full embryo acquisition and cauterisation, a MuVi SPIM PM (Luxxendo) microscope with Pulsed IR laser 1030–1040 nm, 200 fs pulse length 1.5 W for photoablation was used.
 Embryos were cauterised in the dorso-posterior region in the blastoderm surface and recorded at 4 different angles every 1 minute.

-### Confocal coverslip setup for cauterization experiments

 MZ2: After dechorionation, embryos were placed with the dorsal side down in coverslips using embryo glue.

 Embryos were cauterised and sequentially imaged using a confocal scanning microscope Zeiss LSM 780 NLO, and 25x/0.8 LD LCI Plan-Apochromat glycerol immersion objective.
 For cauterisations, a 800 nm laser (Coherent, Laser Multiphotonen Chameleon) scanned a single pixel line (210 nm/px, 100 us/px) in the surface of the blastoderm upon gastrulation.
 Time lapses were recorded at 2 different planes: the blastoderm surface to monitor germ band extension, and 40 um in depth (equatorial region) to monitor folding.
 Images were obtained every 1 minute.

-### Confocal petri dish setup for ablation experiments
+### Laser ablation experiments

 Embryos were collected and dechorionated as described above.
 Movies were obtained in a Yokogawa CSU-X1 confocal spinning disk, an EMCCD camera (Andor iXon DU-888), a 60× 1.2 NA water immersion objective, and the software AndorIQ for image acquisition.